PProvost/www.peterprovost.org/source/_posts/2012-05-31-my-take-on-unit-testing-private-methods.md

 If you feel that you wouldn't do that.
 Consider these slightly revised versions of the same questions:

-1. You have an API that has private visibility.
+1. You have an API that has private accessibility.
 A customer calls you up and says, "When I used private reflection to call this API, it didn't work as expected."
 What is your response?
-2. You have an API that has private visibility.
+2. You have an API that has private accessibility.
 You changed the API between product versions.
 The customer complains that the API changed.
 What is your response?